Kernix13/vision-grid-express/README.md

 ### High-priority

 1. **BOARD**: Add board page images to modal on click.
-Edit/reuse home page modal: keep prev/nav, lose save/remove, add editable field
+Edit/reuse home page modal: keep prev/nav, lose save/remove, add editable field - issue [#42](https://github.com/Kernix13/vision-grid-express/issues/42) and issue [#21](https://github.com/Kernix13/vision-grid-express/issues/21)
-2. **BOARD**: Have another editable text field (H2/blockquote) in the lightbox/slider view with a max-character count where the user can enter a single sentence/statement for each image
+2. **BOARD**: Have another editable text field (H2/blockquote) in the lightbox/slider view with a max-character count where the user can enter a single sentence/statement for each image - issue [#43](https://github.com/Kernix13/vision-grid-express/issues/43)
-3. **BOARD**: Start a slideshow of just the images, and/or the images + text
+3. **BOARD**: Start a slideshow of just the images, and/or the images + text - issue [#44](https://github.com/Kernix13/vision-grid-express/issues/44)
 4. **README**: Finish Use of AI

 ### Non-critical

-1. Implement error messsage/popup for searches of "bad characters"
+1. Implement error messsage/popup for searches of "bad characters" - issue [#46](https://github.com/Kernix13/vision-grid-express/issues/46)
 2. Add an `about.html` file?
 YES!
-3. `textContent` is better than `createTextNode` so find & replace all occurrences
+3. `textContent` is better than `createTextNode` so find & replace all occurrences - issue [#47](https://github.com/Kernix13/vision-grid-express/issues/47)
-4. When done, combine ALL CSS into one or 2 files per page
+4. When done, combine ALL CSS into one or 2 files per page - issue [#40](https://github.com/Kernix13/vision-grid-express/issues/40)
 5. I just noticed that the image card containers have the id of the image in the card - AND - the `<img>` tag on the modal has the same id - everything works but that is probably bad practice.
 I'll have to give the image card a data-id attribute which means I'll have to change the function that saves and removes the image/image-card from the DOM

 ### Stretch or nice-to-haves

-1. **BOARD**: Allow user to set the timing for the slideshow
+1. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)
-2. **BOARD**: Ability to name/rename board(s)
+2. **BOARD**: Ability to name/rename board(s) - issue [#45](https://github.com/Kernix13/vision-grid-express/issues/45)
 3. Change the hrefs in robots.txt, sitemap.xml, and meta tags when/if I go live

 ### Style Questions (Non-critical)